philmain28/philsol/README.md

 Warning: I haven't thoroughly tested so be wary and check the results are sensible...

+New Warning: Original paper by Zhu and Brown is in gaussian not S. I. units.
+This means that the constructed H fields must be corrected by a factor of $\mu_0 c$ for calculations in S.I units.

 ## Installation
 - Clone or download, and install with `sudo python setup.py install`
 - If you are new to python, the important bit is the function in core.py which can be run by itself.